Frequently Asked Questions

 We will still support any request for details made by individual finalists or winners with a common sense approach, but no details of finalists or winners is stored online.

-Currently if you voted prior to 3rd January 2019 your email or phone number and the name of the business or businesses you supported has already been deleted from our system.
+Currently if you voted prior to 3rd February 2021 your email and the name of the business or businesses you supported has already been deleted from our system.